Last updated on July 25th, 2022

 There are places in Ukraine where, if you visit, you won’t get much.
 And there are some cities in Ukraine where not many activities exist for a tourist.
 Getting to them still costs money and takes time but you may be quite disappointed at the end of the day.

 Today, Donetsk is one of the war-torn cities in Ukraine that lost its identity.
+I have a friend whose family is still there and he tells me that until this day shooting happens on the streets on a daily basis.
 Visiting Donetsk is not safe and smart.